 Intego Review: Quick Expert Summary

-There are also lots of additional tools on Intego’s discounted Mac Premium Bundle X9, such as:
+Intego’s discounted Mac Premium Bundle X9 also adds great extras, such as:

-- Washing Machine — system cleaner and optimizer.
+- Mac Washing Machine — system cleaner and optimizer.

 - Personal Backup — advanced data backup tool.